 3. Chinese medicine treatment

-- (1) Crystal paste rubbing: The so-called crystal paste is to grind 15g of ore lime into fine powder and soak it with concentrated alkaline water (about 100m1).
+- (1) Crystal paste rubbing: The so-called crystal paste is to grind 15g of ore lime into a fine powder and soak it with concentrated alkaline water (about 100m1).
 The alkaline water is 2 fingers higher than the lime surface.
 Take 50 glutinous rice and sprinkle on the ash.
 Soak for 1 day and night, take out the rice and mash it into a paste.
 Once every 2 days in winter.
 Apply crystal ointment to the skin lesions, do not damage the normal skin, it can be cured after removing the scabs.

 - (2) Decolorization or black plucking stick therapy: warm and soften plaster and apply it to the skin lesion.
 After 3 to 5 days, remove the plucking paste and scrape off the softened keratin with a dull knife.
 If it does not heal, use it again until the skin lesion disappears.
-You can also use 5-fluorouracil ointment to rub externally after the skin lesions have become thinner for better curative effect.
+You can also use 5-fluorouracil ointment to rub externally after the skin lesions have become thinner for a better curative effect.

 4. Physical therapy: Carbon dioxide laser method, electrocautery method, liquid nitrogen freezing method can quickly remove skin lesions with few adverse reactions.